1,000+ Opportunities

 mn. gov/family-assets-independence-minnesota#)

-Based on current listing details, eligibility includes: Minnesota residents aged 18+, with a valid MN driver's license, earned income, total household net assets less than $10,000, combined household annual gross income at or below 200% of the federal poverty guideline.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Minnesota residents aged 18+, with a valid MN driver's license, earned income, total household net assets less than $10,000, combined household annual gross income at or below 200% of the federal poverty guideline.
+Confirm the full requirements in the official notice before applying.